Riven Build Guide by Seth346

 Killing another laner can actually be more useful than your own because then you both can push the wave and get a few plates while denying creeps.
 It all depends on how you set up your roam.
 If you proxy 2 waves before leaving that could make it obvious but also give you the most time.

 If you constantly have their entire team on top of you, this is what's called "drawing pressure".
 You should smile every time this happens even if you die.
 Feel special, look at all the attention you got.
-Don't even look at the rest of the map to see what your teammates did or didn't do.
-You did your job.
-You did it damn fine.
-Be proud.
-Having said this, try to prevent deaths like this the best you can.
-If you can just waste their time without giving them any gold it's even better.
+Don't worry about what your teammates were doing during this because it was unfortunately probably nothing.

 7. Abusing a lead